|Funding Program:||Investment Road and Rail Program

 - increased capacity through the provision of four lanes

 - provide an alternate effective transport mode and regional cycle connection to the national transport network (rail and road).
 The shared pathway will also provide connectivity between Macarthur Local Government areas and beyond to the future airport

 - increased amenity for local residents with better traffic flow and enhanced safety

 - increased opportunities for local businesses with improved transport access to and from the Campbelltown shopping precinct

 - reduction in travel times will reduce fuel consumption and greenhouse gas emissions

-The Australian Government is fully funding this $17.5 million project.
+The Australian Government fully funded this $12 million project.